View INSTANT Quotes

 The matter gets even more frightful if you are a high-income earner who is generally hampered by the constraints the IRS has placed on traditional retirement plans.
 Certainly, tax-hungry legislators want you to save for retirement, but only as long as you are willing to give back some of your hard-earned money to Uncle Sam.

-It’s time to think outside the box and consider alternative products if you plan on continuing your lifestyle during your retirement years.
+It’s time to think outside the box and consider alternative retirement planning strategies if you plan on continuing your lifestyle during your retirement years.
 It’s time to consider an alternative to your Daddy’s retirement plan.

 A 7702 Plan is a marketing term that insurance companies and advisors use to market insurance policies that are primarily used to accumulate wealth that you can access on a tax-free basis.
 It’s likely that life insurance marketing managers prefer terms like 7702, 702(j), or LIRP so the product being offered does not appear at first look to be a life insurance product.